pypyr-scheduler/pypyr-scheduler-server/docs/server.rst

 Configuration
 -------------

-There is one configuration file (default location: ``conf/scheduler_config.py``) which controls the scheduler, pypyr and logging.
+There is one configuration file which controls the scheduler, pypyr and logging.
+The name of the file has to be ``scheduler_config.py``, its directory is passed via the command line switch ``-c`` or ``--conf``.
+An example configuration file containing the default config is packaged in the source and the wheel distribution.
+Alternatively you can refer the file from `github <https://github.com/pypyr-scheduler/pypyr-scheduler-server/blob/master/conf/scheduler_config.py>`_.

 In the configuration file, there are there python dictionaries defined, one for each of the sections above.

 ``apscheduler`` is a apschedulers configuration and is passed as-is to it